Hard Core Muscles For Mummies (Part 1)

-Recently our physiotherapist Cheryl Ng was interviewed by Young Parents Magazine and published in the July version on why having a “hard" core can save your neck and back from daily activities.
+Young Parents Magazine recently interviewed our physiotherapist, Cheryl Ng.
+It was published in the July version on how having a “hard” and strong core muscles can save your neck and back from daily activities.

 Do you have neck and back aches during pregnancy or after delivery?
 Do you really think it is part and parcel of parenthood?
 Think again.

 Core muscles stabilize your body and the pelvis during dynamic movements, such as walking and running.
 The core muscles include the transverses abdominis (TA), multifidus, pelvic floor muscles and the obliques.
-These muscles are attached to the inner portion of your thorax, (the trunk region below your ribs to your pelvis), allowing them better control of your spine and pelvis while you move.
-Imagine a tree trunk that has been cut into half.
+These muscles are attached to the inner portion of your thorax, (the trunk region below your ribs to your pelvis).
+This gives them better control of your spine and pelvis while you move.
+Imagine a tree trunk cut into half.
 The rings of the tree represent the layers of your core strength.
 The transverses abdominis (TA) is the innermost ring, acting as a thick corset around your spine.
 It gives stability to the trunk and support your spine to help maintain a correct upright position.

-All movements of the trunk activates the core muscles, so even when you are lifting your hand, the core muscles in your back and abdominals are recruited to assist the movement.
-Hence, it is crucial that your core muscles are activated before movement occurs, in offer to offer support and strength to your spine, as failure to do so will result in excessive or faulty loading to your spine, leading to low back strains and pelvic dysfunctions.
-Fortunately, our core muscles are normally already activated when we are in good posture, the problem comes when we deviate from good posture or sustain back injuries, thus deactivating the normal auto-recruitment of the core muscles.
+All movements of the trunk activates the core muscles.
+Even when lifting your hand, the core muscles in your back and abdominals are recruited to assist the movement.
+Hence, it is crucial that your core muscles are activated before movement occurs.
+This is to offer support and strength to your spine.
+Failure to do so will result in excessive or faulty loading to your spine.
+This will lead to low back strains and pelvic dysfunctions.
+Fortunately, our core muscles are normally already activated when we are in a good posture.
+The problem comes when we deviate from a good posture or sustain back injuries, thus deactivating the normal auto-recruitment of the core muscles.

 Weak or inefficient core muscles are one of the contributing factors to persistent back and neck pains.
 We are constantly loading our spine with our activities of daily living, such as, working at the desk or computers prolonged, and carrying laptop bags or groceries.
 These activities stress the spine and the muscles that worked to support it may strain and get injured.
 This results in faulty postures which either avoid or aggravates the pain, hence, changing the normal activation of the core muscles, thereby reducing the protective function of these muscles.
 This may eventually set in motion a vicious cycle, in which faulty posture lead to incorrect muscle activation and less protection of spine, which lead to pain, and eventual muscular weakness , which lead to more faulty postures and pain and eventual degeneration of the spine, with persistent and recurring back and neck pains.